theorlbooth/Find-A-Pint/README.md

 ## Overview

 ### Wireframe
 We started out by creating a googleDoc with the things we wanted to include and to bounce ideas off each other.
-Once we had the outline of what we wanted we put some rough wireframes of what wach page would look like together and then started splitting up the work.
+Once we had the outline of what we wanted we put some rough wireframes of what each page would look like together and then started splitting up the work.

 <img src="./images/P3_WF_1.png" alt="Wireframe 1" width="24.5%"> <img src="./images/P3_WF_2.png" alt="Wireframe 2" width="24.5%"> <img src="./images/P3_WF_3.png" alt="Wireframe 3" width="24.5%"> <img src="./images/P3_WF_4.png" alt="Wireframe 4" width="24.5%">